bevyengine/rfcs/rfcs/69-editor-design-system.md

 ## Part 3 — Implementation

-### The `bevy_editor_ds` Crate
+### The `bevy_editor_ui` Crate

-A new `bevy_editor_ds` crate is introduced, with the purpose of housing the reusable standard widgets built on top of `bevy_ui`, colors, typography styles, icons and other assets that make up the Bevy Editor Design System.
+A new `bevy_editor_ui` crate is introduced, with the purpose of housing the reusable standard widgets built on top of `bevy_ui`, colors, typography styles, icons and other assets that make up the Bevy Editor Design System.

 This crate is intended to be consumed both by a future `bevy_editor` crate, as well as by unofficial Bevy Editor plugins, so that they can both match the visual style of the editor and tightly integrate with it.